mrsid18/Gupta-Auto-Agency/README.md

 # Gupta Auto Agency

 ## Installation & updates
+1. Fork this repo, so you can make changes.
-1. Clone this repo using git clone command.
+2. Clone the forked repo using git clone command.
+`git clone`
 2.`composer update`

 ## Setup